A dental bridge is one of the many treatment options used to replace missing teeth.

 You may be a candidate for a dental bridge if you have one or a few consecutive missing teeth in between two adjacent teeth.
 They are a good option for some patients; others will benefit more from a dental implant.
 Dental bridges are typically used when dental implants are not a viable option.

-Drs.
-Price and Neff will advise whether a bridge or an implant is the best treatment option for you.
-They’ll consider:
+Dr. Neff will advise whether a bridge or an implant is the best treatment option for you.
+Items to consider: